 "Art Rock singer, songwriter and guitarist.
 Grice writes emotional, dark and deeply personal songs and delivers sonic missiles aimed at the heart.
 His style of shimmering musical alchemy and the restless and challenging cocktail of electro-acoustic glitch, art-rock and avant-pop synthesis he produces has lead to collaborations with high profile musicians including Richard Barbieri (Japan, Rain Tree Crow, Porcupine Tree), Steve Jansen (Japan), Hossam Ramzy (Peter Gabriel), BJ Cole and Raphael Ravenscroft amongst others."

-I've worked regularly with Grice since 2012, both live and in the studio, and appear on the album 'Alexandrine' as well as the forthcoming single 'Change My World'.
+I've worked regularly with Grice since 2012, both live and in the studio, and appear on the album 'Alexandrine' as well as the 'Grey of Granite Stone' EP.

 Digby Fairweather's Half Dozen

 I've worked with Digby since 2011 when I joined the band for a tour with soul legend P.P.
 Arnold.
 Since then I've stayed on to work regularly with the Half Dozen as a more traditional jazz band in it's own right, as well as regular collaborations with Paul Jones (The Blues Band, Manfred Mann), appearing at jazz festivals and clubs nationally and internationally.

 The group's aim is simple; to play great music, and entertain their audience!
 "That was good enough for Louis Armstrong" says Digby " - and it's good enough for us too!"

 In 2015 the Half Dozen celebrated its twentieth year with a major national tour and two new albums.
 "I suppose we see ourselves as 'keepers of the flame' for all the classic jazz traditions celebrated by our distinguished forefathers" says Digby " - and after twenty years of preparation and performance I have a superb band of stars ready to carry the banner forward!".